tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 1. *Das Ratan Nigam* (a lawyer & also a member of RSS)

-2. *Ankit Sule*,  doctorate in Asotphysics from Bhabha Centre for Science Education
+2. *Ankit Sule*, a doctorate in Astophysics from Bhabha Centre for Science Education

 3. *Chandra Sharma*, professor of education at IGNOUS

 4. Two young students

-I wander why there was no evolutionary biologist invited to the panel while discussing evolution.
+I wonder why there was no evolutionary biologist invited to the panel while discussing evolution.
 It's akin to debating laws without inviting lawyers.
-I would love to hear the defense of "evolution" by biologist like Richard Dawkins or Amitabh Joshi.
+I would love to hear the defense of "evolution" by biologists like Richard Dawkins or Amitabh Joshi.
 Speech by Amitabh Joshi on evolution<sup><a href='#fn:2' rel='footnote'>2</a></sup>.

 <img src="https://media.giphy.com/media/19tv1qZSYGO2nsUChn/giphy.gif" alt="Expert funny picture" >

-RSS is an Indian right wing organisation.
-Right wing ususally oppose "evolution" since it embarrases their relgious beliefs.
-Religion presents an anthromorphic view of the world where human deserve a pedastal higher than rest of the animals.
-While evolution dashes those hopes stating that there is nothing special about humans who originated from last universal commmon ancestors 3.5 billion years ago & recently branched off from orangutans 14 million year ago.
-In the United States, many right wings religous group often opposed "evolution" to being taught in school<sup><a href='#fn:3' rel='footnote'>3</a></sup>.
+RSS is an Indian right-wing organization.
+Right wing usually opposes "evolution" since it embarrasses their religious beliefs.
+Religion presents an anthropomorphic view of the world where human deserves a pedestal higher than rest of the animals.
+While evolution dashes those hopes stating that there is nothing special about humans who originated from last universal common ancestors 3.5 billion years ago & recently branched off from orangutans 14 million years ago.
+In the United States, many right wings religious group often opposed "evolution" to being taught in school<sup><a href='#fn:3' rel='footnote'>3</a></sup>.

-Das Ratan Nigam is lawyer by profession & is affliated to RSS.
-He is known to espouse pseudoscietific theories likes which were promulgated by self-procalimed historian P.N.
-Oak who stated that both Christaniy & Islam were derivatives of Hinduism and that Vatican City, Kaaba, Westminster Abbey and the Taj Mahal were once Hindu temples of Shiva.
+Das Ratan Nigam is a lawyer by profession & is affiliated to RSS.
+He is known to espouse pseudoscientific theories likes which were promulgated by self-proclaimed historian P.N.
+Oak who stated that both Christianity & Islam were derivatives of Hinduism and that Vatican City, Kaaba, Westminster Abbey, and the Taj Mahal were once Hindu temples of Shiva.
 His petition to rewrite history has been dismissed by the Indian Supreme court<sup><a href='#fn:4' rel='footnote'>4</a></sup>.

-In 1:19 minutes of the video, Das Ratan says the minsiter Saytapal Singh is only challenging Darwins's theory of evolution.
-He says that there are muliple theories of evolution.
+In 1:19 minutes of the video, Das Ratan says the minister Saytapal Singh is only challenging Darwins's theory of evolution.
+He says that there are multiple theories of evolution.
 But he didn't elaborate on what other theories of evolutions he was alluding to.
-May be he meant botanist Carolus Linnaeu's theory who based his categorization of species on theory of unchanging life created by God.
+Maybe he meant botanist Carolus Linnaeu's theory who based his categorization of species on the theory of unchanging life created by God.
 Or George Louis Leclerc who believed that Earth was only 75,000 year old & men descendent from apes.
 Or Does he believe in Genesis or tales of Hiranyagarbha (golden embryo) mentioned in the Rig Vedas?

 <img src="https://media.giphy.com/media/BDz6tWBtXDL4Q/giphy.gif" alt="Charles Darwin" >

-However he makes a straw man fallacy by claiming that Darwin himself didn't belive in his theory as there was lack of fossil evidence.
+However, he makes a straw man fallacy by claiming that Darwin himself didn't believe in his theory as there was a lack of fossil evidence.
 When confronted by the anchor that fossil evidence has been found, he retorts that "no fossil evidence has come for the incomplete species".
 This argument has always been used in popular media to discredit evolution.
 But missing link is now considered a non-scientific term.
-Copied verbatim from wikipedia
+Copied verbatim from Wikipedia

 <blockquote>
 The term "missing link" has fallen out of favor with biologists because it implies the evolutionary process is a linear phenomenon and that forms originate consecutively in a chain.
 Instead, last common ancestor is preferred since this does not have the connotation of a linear evolution, as evolution is a branching process.